jasonm23/onlisp-markdown/onlisp.md

 if-match (page 242): it does at compile-time much of the work that the old version did at runtime.
 The code in Figure 19.6 bears a superﬁcial resemblance to that in Figure 19.3, but none of these functions are called at runtime.
-Instead of gen- erating bindings, they generate code, which becomes part of the expansion of with-answer.
+Instead of generating bindings, they generate code, which becomes part of the expansion of with-answer.
 At runtime this code will generate all the bindings which satisfy the query according to the current state of the database.